 Step 1 - Earn a Degree

-Wellness coaching is a relatively new field and it is hard to find undergraduate programs in this specific area.
+Wellness coaching is a relatively new field, and it is hard to find undergraduate programs in this specific area.
 However, some schools offer a minor in wellness coaching.
-With this minor, individuals will take courses in psychology and nutrition and fitness while also having the opportunity to complete an internship.
-Aspiring wellness coaches can learn applicable techniques earning an undergraduate degree in social work, health science, or behavioral science.
-With a degree in counseling, individuals will learn the communication skills necessary to help clients identify their values, goals, obstacles and challenges.
+With this minor, you'll take courses in psychology and nutrition and fitness while also having the opportunity to complete an internship.
+You can learn applicable techniques earning an undergraduate degree in social work, health science, or behavioral science.
+With a degree in counseling, you will learn the communication skills necessary to help clients identify their values, goals, obstacles, and challenges.

-- Choose applicable electives.
-Students may have to choose electives that help them obtain skills necessary for a wellness coaching position.
+Choose applicable electives.
+You may have to choose electives that help you obtain skills necessary for a wellness coaching position.
 For example, individuals pursuing a degree in behavioral science may choose electives related to health and fitness, such as nutrition and exercise science.

 Step 2 - Gain Experience

-Wellness coaches can find some entry-level positions that do not require a bachelor's degree.
-They can gain experience working one-on-one or in small groups and begin to build a reputation and client base.
-In an entry-level position, wellness coaches can develop communication skills necessary to engage and inspire clients.
+You can find some entry-level positions that do not require a bachelor's degree.
+You can gain experience working one-on-one or in small groups and begin to build a reputation and client base.
+In an entry-level position, you can develop communication skills necessary to engage and inspire clients.
 Some organizations may also provide training for wellness coaches.

 Step 3 - Become Certified

 Employers may prefer that wellness coaches are certified by the Wellcoaches, a training program that is endorsed by the American College of Sports Medicine.
-Individuals will undergo an 18-week training program to earn certification.
+You will undergo an 18-week training program to earn certification.
 Additional criteria for certification includes an oral assessment, written exam, proof of clients, and submission of goals.
-Wellness coaches will be required to renew their certification every three years.
+You'll be required to renew your certification every three years.

-- Complete continuing education courses.
+Complete continuing education courses.
 Organizations, such as the Wellcoaches School of Coaching, offer continuing education opportunities through workshops, live classes, and webinars.
-This can help wellness coaches stay current with trends in related industries, as well as, keep their certification current.
+This can help you stay current with trends in related industries, as well as, keep your certification current.